vincentherrmann/vincentherrmann.github.io/_posts/2016-09-21-wavelets-i.md

 This is the first in what I hope will be a series of posts about wavelets, especially about various aspects of the Fast Wavelet Transform (FWT).
 Of course there are already plenty of resources, but I found them tending to be either simple implementation guides that do not touch on the many interesting and sometimes crucial connections.
 Or they are highly mathematical and definition-heavy, for a non-mathematician (such as me) it might be difficult to distill the important ideas.

 Here I will start with the implementation of the FWT, which is easily done with a cascading filter bank.
 From there I will try to develop the corresponding wavelet properties and get to the maybe most important aspect of the Multi-Resolution Analysis (MRA), namely the dilation and wavelet equations.
 I think this is a reasonable and intuitive approach.
-My assumption is that you know the very basic principles of the continuous wavelet transform, digital filters the and Z-transform.
+My assumption is that you know the very basic principles of the continuous wavelet transform, digital filters and the Z-transform.
 I just want to mention that this is my first posts of this kind in English and I would appreciate your comments if you find mistakes in this text or in the calculation, if something is unclear or if you have any kind of feedback or question!

 ## Filter Banks

 A finite impulse response (FIR) filter transforms a discrete signal $x(n)$ by convolving it with a finite series of values $h(k)$:

+<a name="eq-1"></a>
 $$
 y(n) = (h \ast x)(n) = \sum\limits_k h(k) x(n-k) \tag{1.1}
 $$

 The basic building block of our filter bank is shown in this graphic:
 <!-- ![image](/images/FilterBankDB4.png) -->